barjb/AuthorizationServer/readme.md

 # Auth Server Project

 ## Description
-- Access and Refresh Token are JWT bearer tokens
+- Access and Refresh Tokens are JWT bearer tokens
 - AT expires in 5 mins
 - RT expires in 3 months
-- Auth Service is meant to provide token rotation for other services
+- Auth Service provides token rotation for other services
-- Auth Service keeps track of Refresh Tokens and saves them in the database
+- Auth Service keeps track of Refresh Tokens and stores them in the database
 - In production Auth Service shouldn't have access to users data.
 This issue can be resolved by providing to the Auth Service appropriate endpoints from user microservice.
+Here however AS manages user data as well.
-- For convenience AT and RT are being send as json object.
-On the other hand sending data in headers can be accessed before the body is downloaded, so there's a place for an improvement.
+- For convenience AT and RT are being sent as json object.
+Advantage of sending data in headers is that it can be accessed before the body is downloaded, so there's a place for a performance improvement.

 ![alt text](/img/rt-and-at.png "Title")

 ## Auth Service Endpoints
 1. /login - SPA => Auth Service
-    - POST, requires username && password send in body
+    - POST, requires username && password sent in body
     - return AT & RT pair

 2. /refresh - Resource Server => Auth Service
-    - POST, AT && RT send in body
+    - POST, AT && RT sent in body
     - return new AT && RT pair

 3. /verify - Resource Server => Auth Service
-    - POST, AT send in body
+    - POST, AT sent in body
     - return boolean

 ## Auth Service DB